 Fire Lake, Azores

-Fire Lake was formed following a volcanic eruption in 1563 on the Azorean island of São Miguel.
+Fire Lake was formed following a volcanic eruption in 1563 on the Azorean island of São Miguel, making it one of the most unique places to visit in Europe.
 Nestled within a volcanic caldera, this stunning blue lagoon is surrounded by lush jungle forests that are reminiscent of Hawaii’s verdant nature.